• Home

 Where do they develop?

-They present within the Merkel cells, which are found in the deepest part of the epidermis, or outer most layer of the skin and in hair follicles.
-They generally arise in areas of sun exposure, like the head, neck, arms and legs.
+This cancer begins in Merkel cells, which are located in the deepest part of the epidermis (the outermost layer of skin) and within hair follicles.
+Merkel cell carcinomas usually develop on areas of the body that get a lot of sun exposure, such as the head, neck, arms, and legs.

 What do they look like?